BlogStrategy"I test in 4 weeks." Here is the 28 day plan we gi...

 What four weeks can realistically do

-What you can do in four weeks:
+What you can do:

 What to cut

-A sample 28-day structure
+A sample 28 day structure

-Should you delay?
+Should you push the date?

 The Pillar Prep playbookThis post is one piece of a larger system.
 The full course has 12 trap families, section-specific protocols, and a smart error log that adapts to you.